anonymous7484/step_artifact/README.md

     docker attach <CONTAINER_ID>
     ```

   * IMPORTANT: Do not type `exit` in the docker terminal as this will stop the container.
 The proper way to detach the docker is the pressing sequence `CTRL+p`, `CTRL+q`.

+* Run the following command to set up the environment.
+The following command has to run whenever a new terminal is opened.

+    ```bash
+    cd /root/step_artifact
+    source setup.sh
+    ```

 ## Run Experiments (5 human-minutes + 7 compute-hour)